MichaelJSr/DST-Balancing-Mod/README.md

 - Tillweed Salve:
 	- 30 healed over 1 minute (from 20)
 	- Costs 3 tillweed, 2 petals, and 1 charcoal (from 4 tillweed, 4 petals, and 1 charcoal)

+- Manure:
+	- When used to fertilize, refills 1.5x more picks than rot does

+- Guano:
+	- When used to fertilize, refills 2x more picks than rot does

 - War Saddle:
 	- 25 bonus damage (from 16)